Svetlana Smolina: Career

-In 2014-15 Vadim Repin gave a series of concerts /presentation with Smolina at the residence of the Ambassador of Russia in Washington DC and in London UK for Maestro Repin's Trans-Siberian Art Festival.
+In 2014-15 Vadim Repin gave a series of concerts /presentation with Smolina at the residence of the Ambassador of Russia in Washington, D.C. and in London UK for Maestro Repin's Trans-Siberian Art Festival.
 In March 2015 they performed a recital at Koerner Hall in Toronto, Canada, and, in July 2015, they performed a recital as part of "2015 – Russian Year in Monaco" in the Salle Garnier, Monte-Carlo Opera.

 In the 2015–16 season, Smolina opened the season with Orquesta Sinfonica Nacional Juvenil in Lima, Peru, and was chosen as the soloist on the New Year tour to China with the Dublin Philharmonic (conductor Derek Gleeson) performing a Rachmaninoff Concerto in seven cities including Suzhou Grand Theater, Harbin New Opera House and Harbin Concert Hall, Wuhan Qintai Concert Hall, Tianjin Grand Theater and in Changsha opening its new Concert Hall.

 Highlights of 2016-2017 included performances and recordings at the inauguration year/ opening of Tippet Rise Festival in Montana together with Christopher O'Riley with a CD released on Pentatone Oxingale Records in July 2017.
 This was followed by duo recitals with Vadim Repin at Cartagena Music Festival in Teatro Colón, Bogota for “2017 Colombia- France Year”, then, in Bangalore, Mumbai India, for XXV Lakshminarayana Global Music Festival, at Teatro Lirico di Cagliari in Sardinia, Italy.
 Then came a Carnegie Hall recital with Lee-Chin Siow, Sentosa World Theater in Singapore concert for International Women Day/Chinese Chamber of Commerce.
 Smolina then performed with the South Florida Symphony (conductor Sebrina Alfonso) in Florida, and, in 2017, she performed at a number of concerts including a recital in Buenos Aires, Argentina at “The Best Pianists of the 21st Century “ series.